cambridge-cares/TheWorldAvatar/ontology-tools/CMCLABoxManagement/chemaboxwriters/README.md

 # Description #

 The `chemaboxwriters` package provides a simple python API for generating and uploading aboxes describing chemical data.
 The package aims to simplify and unify chemical data generation and upload in the [TheWorldAvatar](https://github.com/cambridge-cares/TheWorldAvatar) project.
-Currently, it supports the following aboxes: ontospecies, ontocompchem, ontopesscan and ontomops.
+Currently, the package allows generation and upload of the following aboxes: ontospecies, ontocompchem, ontopesscan and ontomops.

 # Requirements